+Coppola is passionate about interdisciplinary performance.
+She is the recipient of multiple awards and grants for her concert series, [perspective], which re-envisions the traditional piano recital as an immersive, multi-sensory experience.
 Her dissertation, Young People's Perspective: Exploring Experiential Benefits of Interdisciplinary Concerts for Teen Performers focuses on researching innovative ways of conducting group piano classes by fostering cross-modal understanding of music and involving students directly in the concert planning process.
 Her research is sponsored by a Rackham Predoctoral Fellowship, one of the most prestigious awards granted by U-M Rackham Graduate School.

 Melissa is also Co-founder and former Executive Director of Girls Rock Detroit, a nonprofit dedicated to fostering creative expression, positive self-esteem, and community awareness for girls, women, gender expansive, and transgender people through music education and performance.